 Once all parameters have been defined, you will be able to choose the most suitable source for your use case.

 Warning: Don't undersize your power source!
 Whilst having the smallest battery on the market could help with the design aspects, it is also important to consider the amount of power needed during transmission while choosing your battery.
 On average radio solutions consume between 20 and 50 milliampere in TX mode, which has a great impact on battery life.
-If your use case request very small batteries (like coin cells), special attention needs be paid to this aspect.
+If your use case requires very small batteries (like coin cells), special attention needs be paid to this aspect.

 3) Radio configuration impact

 The various Sigfox Radio Configurations across the globe each use different ways of transmitting data.
 However, the impact on battery life is minimal if the correct approach is taken.

-For exemple, when the speed of transmission is six times higher (in RC2), the power required will be higher during the TX.
+For example, when the speed of transmission is six times higher (in RC2), the power required will be higher during the TX.
 However, as the time of transmision is six times faster, the impact is minimal on battery consumption in general.

 Hence, the target RC has to be considered when designing the board itself, as constraints are a bit different.

 4) Radio solutions

 Each radio solution (module, System on Chip, transceivers) has its own power consumption, which may vary from one provider to another.
 You should compare the differences between radio solutions in order to size the battery appropriately.
 From one module to another, you will see that the power consumption can almost double, depending on the partner.